Dr. Romance: Spouse's Child

 3. Don’t forget to consider medical and life insurance in your costs.

 It’s best if you can put all costs, clothing, food, insurance, school fees, etc. into the legal custody and support agreement.
 An expert lawyer or accountant can help you estimate these costs accurately.Tina Tessina, Ph.D., has been a licensed California psychotherapist for more than 30 years.
-She's authored more than 11 books, including "Money, Sex and Kids."
-She can be reached at email@example.com.
+She has authored more than 11 books, including "Money, Sex and Kids"; “The Commuter Marriage: Keeping your Relationship Close While you’re Far Apart”; "How to Be a Couple and Still Be Free"; "The Unofficial Guide to Dating Again"; and, “It Ends with You: Grow Up and Grow Out of Dysfunction.”
+Tina can be reached at firstname.lastname@example.org.